 Appropriate Locations.
-The Urban Transition designation is appropriate for undeveloped land located within the LAFCO-established sphere of influence of a city or town.
+The Urban Transition designation is appropriate for undeveloped land located within the LAFCO-established sphere of influence of a city or within the planning boundary of an unincorporated communitytewn.

 PLANNED DEVELOPMENT

 Intent.
 The Planned Development designation is intended for land which, because of demonstrably unique characteristics, may be suitable for a variety of uses without detrimental effects on other property.